 We use many information technology systems throughout our operations, including systems that record and process customer sales, manage human resources and generate accounting and financial reports.
 For example, our restaurants use computerized management information systems, including point-of-sale computers that process customer credit card, debit card and gift card payments, and in-restaurant back office computer systems designed to assist in the management of our restaurants and provide labor and food cost management tools.
 Our franchisees use similar point of sale systems and are required to report business and operational data through an online reporting network.
 Through these systems, we have access to and store a variety of consumer, employee, financial and other types of information related to our business.
-We also rely on third-party vendors to provide information technology systems and to securely process and store related information.
-Our franchisees also use information technology systems and rely on third-party vendors.
+We also rely on third-party vendors to provide information technology systems and rely on third-party vendors.
 If our technology systems, or those of third-party vendors we or our franchisees rely upon, are compromised as a result of a cyber-attack (including from circumvention of security systems, denial-of-service attacks, hacking, "phishing" attacks, computer viruses, ransomware, malware, or social engineering) or other external or internal methods, it could materially adversely affect our reputation, business, financial condition, results of operations or cash flows.